DinoChiesa/Apigee-Powershell-Admin/README.md

 ## Bugs

-* There are no tests for this module.
+* The tests are very incomplete.